 It is pretty standard for patients to visit the hospital for issues that a dental professional should treat.
 However, if your emergency is tooth, gum, or jaw-related, we recommend calling our office first before you decide what to do.

-Emergency rooms generally don’t have the expertise or equipment required to care for dental emergencies, and they often refer patients to an emergency dentist.
+Emergency rooms generally don’t have the expertise or equipment required to care for dental emergencies.
+They often refer patients to an emergency dentist.
 If you have any other injuries that are more time-sensitive, then you may want to visit the ER first.

 Is emergency dental care affordable?

 At Vista Ridge Family Dentistry, we strive to make all our services as affordable as possible, including our emergency services.
-However, in many cases, the best thing you can do is seek immediate treatment and work out the financial details later to prevent your situation from becoming worse and more costly.
+However, in many cases, the best thing you can do is seek immediate treatment.
+Then, work out the financial details later to prevent your situation from becoming worse and more costly.

-Our membership plan covers one emergency exam per year, and we accept payment plans if you need to break up the cost of your care.
+Our membership plan covers one emergency exam per year.
+We also accept payment plans if you need to break up the cost of your care.
 For more information, please call our office or visit our financial page.